sandialabs/sync-records/tests/README.md

 ## Setup

 First, build or otherwise obtain a version of the [journal SDK](https://github.com/sandialabs/sync-journal).
-Make a note of where the executable is on your filepath (e.g., `./target/debug/journal-sdk`) Next, make sure that a [cryptography service](https://github.com/sandialabs/sync-services) is running at the default ports (8887).
+There are two options for this:

+### Binary

+ Build the binary yourself using the instructions on [journal SDK](https://github.com/sandialabs/sync-journal).
+If successful, make note of the path to binary (e.g., `./target/debug/journal-sdk`)

+### Docker

+Use the prebuilt Docker container

+`$ docker pull ghcr.io/sandialabs/sync-journal/journal-sdk`

 ## Run

-You can now run the test by executing the following commands.
+You can now run the test by providing `test.sh` by passing in access to the SDK.

+### Binary

 `$ ./test.sh <path/to/journal-sdk>`

+### Docker

+`$ ./test.sh "docker run ghcr.io/sandialabs/sync-journal/journal-sdk"`

 ## Develop